LesleyLai/blog/src/pages/blog/temporaries/en.md

 - code
 ---

 A lot of operations of C++ require temporary values.
 Using them before their destruction is imperative.
 However, not all C++ programmers I met have a solid understanding of when a temporary expire.
 This situation often leads to over-conservative estimations, which will not cause any harm.
-Nevertheless, sometimes it will cause programmers to assume guarantees that the language does not provide, which causes insidious bugs.
+Nevertheless, sometimes it will cause programmers to assume guarantees that the language does not provide, which leads to insidious bugs.

 One of the common scenarios such problem manifest is when we manipulate a string with `std::string`, but feed the result string back to an API that takes `const char*`.
 Consider the following code snippet: